bherbst/bryanherbst.com/_posts/2020-05-04-bottom-sheet-corners.md

 First, be careful with bottom sheets that define their own background.
 The shape that you define for your bottom sheet is applied to the sheet's background and the contents are **not** clipped to that shape.
 That means that if you define your own background for your dialog, you'll lose your rounded corners!

-Second, be aware that bottom sheets automatically animate their corners from any rouned or cut shape to a sqaure (not-rounded/cut) shape when the sheet is fully expanded.
+Second, be aware that bottom sheets automatically animate their corners from any rounded or cut shape to a square shape when the sheet is fully expanded.
 You cannot easily disable this behavior.
 Here's an example with cut corners:

 <img src="/public/assets/posts/bottom_sheet/expand_gif.gif" width="200" alt="Corner expand animation" />